 Assess your competences

-As a job seeker, it's always been important to know and be able to explain what you are capable of.
-But today, it's even more important.
-There's a huge competition on getting a job and employers read many CV’s and applications.
-You must make sure that it's clear why they should hire you.
+As a job seeker, it's important to know and be able to explain what you are capable of.
+You must make sure that it's clear why an employer should hire you.

 You have worked on and practiced your competences by e.g. studying at university.
 You have learned some skills that are specific to your degree, but you have also been tauhgt to work in a certain way, what we call "general academic competences."
 Your way of working is something you share with others who have also studied at the university, and especially within the same faculty as you.
 And finally, you are good at a lot of things that are personal to you.
 All these types of competences are important - also when you apply for a job.